Models for the Electric Dipole Moment and Anomalous Magnetic Moment of the Tau Lepton: Introduction

 where $\ell = e, \mu, \tau$ indicates the charged lepton with mass $m_\ell$, $q^\nu$ is the four-momentum of the photon, and $\sigma^{\alpha \beta} \equiv i [\gamma^{\alpha}, \gamma^{\beta}] / 2$.
 At the leading order, each form factor can be found as

 while loop corrections and CP violation give non-zero results for $F_2$ and $F_3$.
 The $g-2$ and EDM are defined in terms of $F_2$ and $F_3$, respectively, with on-shell photon $q^2 = 0$:

 where $g_{\ell}$ is the $g$-factor of a charged lepton $\ell$, and $a_{\ell}$ receives the Schwinger correction at the one-loop level, $\alpha_{\rm em} / (2 \pi) \simeq 1.16 \times 10^{-3} \ecm$~\cite{Schwinger_PhysRev.73.416} with the fine-structure constant $\alpha_{\rm em} \simeq 1 / 137$.
 The SM contributions to the electron and muon $g-2$ are precisely calculated~\cite{Aliberti:2025beg} and compared with experiments \cite{Fan:2022eto,Muong-2:2025xyk}.
+For the latest review on the muon $g-2$, see ref.~\cite{Athron:2025ets} and references therein.
 On the other hand, a nonzero EDM requires CP violation which arises predominantly from the phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix within the SM, resulting in extremely suppressed predictions for charged lepton EDMs.
 Therefore, the discovery of a nonzero EDM indicates the existence of physics beyond the SM.
 In fact, precise measurements of the electron EDM~\cite{ACME:2018yjb,Roussy:2022cmp} already put stringent constraints on a wide range of new physics models (see e.g. refs.~\cite{Nakai:2016atk,Cesarotti:2018huy,Ning:2025zfh} and references therein for implications on supersymmetry).
 While the current upper limit on the muon EDM~\cite{Muong-2:2008ebm,Ema:2021jds} hardly gives a constraint by itself, the projected experiments~\cite{Abe:2019thb,Adelmann:2021udj,Sakurai:2022tbk,muonEDMinitiative:2022fmk} will reach the sensitivity to explore new physics at the electroweak scale.

 The dipole moments of the tau lepton are currently much less constrained than those of the electron and muon due to the tau’s short lifetime, but they will provide a valuable window into new physics effects that scale with lepton mass.
 The SM contribution to the tau $g-2$ is precisely calculated and found as $a_{\tau}^{\rm SM} = (117717.1 \pm 3.9) \times 10^{-8}$, including updates of the hadronic vacuum polarization contributions~\cite{SMtaugm2EIDELMAN_2007,Keshavarzi:2019abf}.
 On the other hand, its measurements at the Large Hadron Collider (LHC) are still not as precise~\cite{ATLAS:2022ryk,CMS:2024qjo}: